bookwyrm/bookwyrm.github.com/contracting.md

 ### PHP

 Ah, PHP - perhaps the most ubiquitous server-side technology online today.
 I’ve created many sites and solutions using PHP.
-I’ve extended both [WordPress](http://wordpress.org/) and [Drupal](http://drupal.org/) and I’ve built my own framework for building and managing websites.
+I’ve extended both [WordPress](http://wordpress.org/) and [Drupal](http://drupal.org/) and I’ve created a framework for building and managing websites.
 If you’ve got a new or existing project in PHP I can help you.

 ### Ruby on Rails